Medicare may be the best the U.S. has to offer, but it still falls behind other countries

 “You can bill for house calls, but not enough.
 The few house calls I have made, I haven’t even bothered billing because by the time I get done with the paperwork it’s not even worth it,” he said.

-Paperwork also annoys Gil Longin, a retired radio editor in Westchester, New York.
+Paperwork also annoys Gil Longin, a retired radio editor in Westchester, New York who uses Medicare.

 Longin, 80, has used a wheelchair since 2002 because of joint damage caused by a childhood bout of polio.